WHNT News 19’s “Tools For Teachers” program

-We are excited to bring back Tools For Teachers for the 2017-18 school year!
-New this year — this segment moves to Wednesdays on WHNT News 19 This Morning, at 6:00 a.m.
+We are excited to bring back Tools For Teachers for the 2019-20 school year!
+This segment airs Wednesdays on WHNT News 19 This Morning, at 6:00 a.m.
 Send us your nomination for a teacher, aide or coach.
 Please read the following information and then you’ll see the nomination form at the bottom of this page.

 The Purpose of Tools for Teachers: